 Keep Hands Clean.
 Clean your hands often.
 Use alcohol-based hand sanitizers or wash your hands with soap and water for at least 20 seconds.

 Avoid Touching Face.
 Try to avoid touching your eyes, nose and mouth with unwashed hands.

-Use a Face Covering.
-The CDC recommends wearing a face mask when you are out in public where you will be near other individuals.
-If you do not have a face mask, visit this link to learn how to make one easily at home.
+The CDC recommends wearing a face mask when you are out in public in communities with high transmission and where you will be near other individuals.
+For information on appropriate face masks, see the CDC’s information here

 Have A Cough or Cold?
 Cover your cough or sneeze with a tissue, not your hand.
 Throw the tissue in the trash and immediately wash your hands.

 Clean Surfaces.
 Clean and disinfect frequently touched objects and surfaces, using a cleaning spray or wipe.